The Core Leadership Circle is lead by two Co‑Chairs who are selected by the Core Leaders by consensus.

 The Core Leadership Circle attempts to reflect the diversity of Indigenous midwives in its composition, including student representation in order to support mentorship.

-To serve on the Core Leadership Circle, an Indigenous midwife must have been a member of NACM for two years.
+To serve on the Core Leadership Circle, an Indigenous midwife must have been a member of NCIM for two years.
 A Call for Interest goes out to General Membership annually in June with a reminder in early September.
 Interested members must submit an Expression of Interest, including a summary of relevant experience or their curriculum vitae, by the end of September.

-NACM is governed by a Core Leadership Circle that:
+NCIM is governed by a Core Leadership Circle that:

-provides leadership and accountability to NACM
+provides leadership and accountability to NCIM

-upholds NACM policies and guidelines
+upholds NCIM policies and guidelines

 consults with the General Membership